polkadot-fellows/runtimes/README.md

 # Weight Generation

-To generate weights for a runtime, run:
+To generate weights for a runtime

 1. Build `chain-spec-generator` with `--features runtime-benchmarks`
 2. Use it to build a chain spec for your runtime, e.g. `./target/release/chain-spec-generator --raw polkadot-local > polkadot-chain-spec.json`